RomainGueffier/portfolio/src/content/blog/tsoa-express-setup.md

 After you server restart, you should see your `/docs` entrypoint showing a new route called `Posts` with a `GET` method and types definitions infered from your function return type!
 Pretty easy right? 😎

-Now you can add the database / ORM you want.
+Now you can add the database / ORM that you want.
 Check [Sources](#sources) for more examples!

 Thanks for reading !